Seanyap90/IoTPooldosing/v1/README.md

 # IoT for Swimming Pool Chemical Maintenance
 *Strictly not for any public distribution.
 This describes the system architecture for a IoT-based system for automated chemical maintenance.
-Instead of a menial worker throwing chlorine or trying to fiddle with industrial water treatment equipment such as dosing pumps and water sensors, this system does this accordingly
+Instead of a menial worker throwing chlorine or trying to fiddle with industrial water treatment equipment such as dosing pumps and water sensors, this system does this accordingly.

 ## Hardware involved
 - Any microprocessor such as a Raspberry pi